Staying safe walking on ice and snow

 January 13, 2022

 Winter is here, and snow has already covered many regions of the United States.
-A snow event is inevitable for our region and HSHS St. Anthony's wants to ensure area residents stay as safe as possible when venturing outdoors.
+A snow event is inevitable for our region and HSHS St. Joseph's wants to ensure area residents stay as safe as possible when venturing outdoors.

 Slips and falls can cause serious harm as conditions of roads, parking lots and sidewalks worsen in winter weather.
 They can cause injuries ranging from minor bruises, cuts and abrasions to more serious fractures, spinal cord damage and concussions.